 Before pressing on, it might be helpful to share yet another memory.
-You were concluding a lecture in a Senior Seminar on Phenomenology, trying to explain the idea of “phenomenological reduction”.
-Though I can’t remember details, I seem to recall your starting with a simple analysis of visual perception, and then progressing backwards till you touched, ever so briefly, on the idea of a Transcendental Ego, “which”, you said, “is what may be called God”.
+You were concluding a lecture in a Senior Seminar on Phenomenology, trying to explain the idea of “phenomenological reduction.”
+Though I can’t remember the details, I seem to recall you starting with a simple analysis of visual perception, and then progressing backwards till you touched, ever so briefly, on the idea of a Transcendental Ego, “which,” you said, “is what may be called God.”
 With no invitation for question or comment, you then closed the lecture.

 Again, much of this was lost on me, who at that time was far more in love with the philosophical aura than philosophy itself.
 Nevertheless, something stuck, so that now, in retrospect, I am able to better understand what you meant, and also to see that the philosophical impulse was indeed alive in you.
 For–though many would disagree–I do not believe we have even begun to philosophize until we find ourselves seriously engaged with the question of God.

 It was precisely that question that began to engage me after I graduated from Cowell.
 With your permission, I’d like to share a few sentences about what happened to me.
 I write reluctantly, simply because I’ve not been invited to do so; but I’ll presume on your patience anyway, because I honestly think it will help me to say what I want to say.